stephen22otieno/PIG-DICE-GAME/README.md

 Technology Used

-Language used:- HTML, CSS/STYLES.CSS,  JAVASCRIPT,
+Language used:- HTML, CSS/STYLES.CSS,  JAVASCRIPT

 Support and Contact details